-Thank you for visiting our industry blog!
-In this post, we provide you with quick access to all of our previously published articles on paper machine alignment.
+We know that our customers and prospects are very busy people.
+To help you quickly find informative articles that apply specifically to the needs of your industry, on occasion we will compile them in one post for fast access.
+In this post, we provide you with the links to all of our previously published articles on paper machine alignment.
+Whether you are new to the pulp and paper industry or have been running a paper machine for many years, these educational articles will be of benefit to you as you look to improve operational efficiency at your mill.
 If you have questions on any of the information provided or would like more on a particular topic, please do not hesitate to contact us!

 How to Align Machines – Getting Back to Basics